JorgePablol/Google-Analytics-for-Desansiedad-with-Data-Studio/README.md

 *   In our **website there are 1512 pages with more than 99 views**, 173 of those pages represent 60% of our total visits.
 Of those 173 the first 17 ordered by unique visits, represent 26% of the total unique visits within the web site.

-*   There are a lot of **blogs and tutorials in our page that are not popular in terms of views** but according to other metrics like time within page are actually sticky, <font color='purple'>** we have to do something to get that content to the surface.
+*   There are a lot of **blogs and tutorials in our page that are not popular in terms of views** but according to other metrics like time within page are actually sticky,** we have to do something to get that content to the surface.**

 *   There is a **period** within the months where the **sales can't surpass 200k mexican pesos**, that period is between day 8 and 18 of all the months analyzed.